-My primary teaching responsibility is devoted to teaching an undergraduate course entitled "Soils, Environment and Water Quality."
+My primary teaching responsibility is devoted to teaching an undergraduate coutitled "Soils, Environment and Water Quality."
 This course is now being offered online for distance education.
-In the past, I have taught a graduate-level course entitled "Soil Environmental Chemistry" and have been involved in outreach activities that provide in-depth training on the fate of chemicals in soils and groundwater to individuals associated with pesticide application or installation of septic systems in the state of Nebraska.
+In the past, I have taught a graduate-level course titled 'Soil Environmental Chemistry."
+It involves outreach activities which provide in-depth training on the fate of chemicals in soils and groundwater - to individuals associated with pesticide application or installation of septic systems - in the state of Nebraska.

 Environmental Restoration Science Program (Major)

 Lindy Rauscher, an environmental restoration science major, worked with environmental chemist Steve Comfort and his graduate students on an award-winning UCARE project, investigating the use of permanganate to remediate PAH-contaminated water.

 The video below follows Mandi Conway, an SNR undergraduate in Environmental Restoration Science, as she and graduate students help with a clean-up site in Cozad, Nebraska.
 Dr. Steve Comfort, ERS faculty, explains how the program gives students the skills to repair environmental damage.